Harold Burns (politician)

 Harold Burns (December 4, 1926 – March 24, 2013) was an American politician who represented the 1st district in the New Hampshire Senate from 2000 to 2002, and earlier in the New Hampshire House of Representatives.

 Background

 Born in Whitefield, New Hampshire, Burns served in the United States Army and owned an insurance business Burns Insurance Agency.

 Political career

-Burns served in the New Hampshire House of Representatives 1972-2000 and served as speaker from 1991 to 1996.
+Burns served in the New Hampshire House of Representatives from 1968 to 1996 and served as speaker from 1991 to 1996.
 He then served in the New Hampshire State Senate beginning in 2000 and retired in 2002.
 From 2005 to 2012 he was town moderator for Whitefield, New Hampshire.